 Services Sites in Watsonville, California

-Extended Learning Program (ELP) – (5 slots) Members support small group K-12 instruction at a local elementary or middle school in traditional classroom setting and help coordinate after school programing.
+(Slots vary by year) Members support small group instruction at a local K-12 schools in traditional classroom settings and help coordinate after school programing.
 The member will gain hands-on teaching experience and professional development while making a significant impact for the students who benefit greatly from their additional academic and social-emotional support.
-After an initial screening, applicants will be matched with a school site that fits their particular interests and skill set.
+After an initial screening, applicants will be matched with a school site that fits their particular interests and skill set, and the community needs.
 Bilingual: a plus.

 (1 slot) The member serves as the Community Outreach Coordinator for a local food pantry which serves thousands of residents of the Pajaro Valley.
 Pantry and lunch guests include farm working families, elderly and disabled individuals and individuals experiencing homelessness.
 The member supports volunteer recruitment and outreach efforts by attending and coordinating community events and managing the pantry’s social media accounts, in addition to supporting the kitchen and pantry operations on an ongoing basis.
 Bilingual preferred.